ImmortalDemonGod/bio-systems-engineering/reports/01_longitudinal_study.md

 **Explicitly Acknowledged:**
 1. **N=1 design** - Results demonstrate feasibility, not generalizability
-2. **No GAP in early analysis** - Weeks 17-24 data assumes topographically similar routes
+2. **GAP not applied to historical dataset** - Analyses in this report assume topographically similar routes; GAP is implemented for future use only
 3. **No heat adjustment algorithm** - Performance gains likely **underestimated** given thermal stress
 4. **Missing power data** - Power metrics excluded from all analyses